sharkdp/fd/README.md

     -V, --version           Prints version information

 OPTIONS:
-    -d, --max-depth <depth>    Set maximum search depth (default: none) -j, --threads <threads>    The number of threads used for searching -t, --type <file-type>     The type of file to search for [values: f, file, d, directory, s, symlink]
+    -d, --max-depth <depth>        Set maximum search depth (default: none) -j, --threads <threads>        The number of threads used for searching -t, --type <file-type>
+            The type of file to search for [values: f, file, d, directory, s, symlink]
+    -e, --extension <extension>    The file extension to search for

 ARGS:
     <pattern>    the search pattern, a regular expression (optional)